imanuelcostigan/creditriskau/README.md

 Retail exposures
 ----------------

-The following illustrates the capital ratios associated with exposures with different credit risk characteristics.
+The following illustrates the capital ratios associated with retail exposures with different credit risk characteristics.

 ``` r
 library(tidyverse)